lbechberger/LearningPsychologicalSpaces/README.md

 - `-e` or `--encoder_dropout`: If this flag is set, dropout will be used in the first fully connected layer of the encoder.
 - `-d` or `--decoder_dropout`: If this flag is set, dropout will be used in the first two fully connected layers of the decoder.
 - `-n` or `--noise_prob`: The probability for the salt and pepper noise being applied to the inputs.
 Defaults to 0.1 (i.e., an expected amount of 10% of the pixels)
+- `--bottleneck_dropout`: If this flag is set, dropout is also used in the bottleneck layer.
+- `--noise_only_train`: If this flag is set, salt and pepper noise is only applied during training, but not during validation or test.

 Moreover, one can pass the following optional arguments:
 - `-s` or `--seed`: Seeds the random number generator with the given seed in order to make the results deterministic.